 The Results

-- 6 months later: The plant fully recovered and started thriving
+- 6 months later: fully recovered and visibly thriving

-- 18 months later: I now have 5 different Prayer Plant varieties
+- 18 months later: five different prayer plant varieties on the shelf

-- Bonus: Successfully propagated 2 plants to give to friends
+- Bonus: two plants successfully propagated and gifted to friends

 Common Prayer Plant Problems (And How to Fix Them)

-If your Prayer Plant is showing distress, use this quick diagnosis guide:
+If your plant is showing distress, this quick diagnostic covers what I’ve run into:

 | Symptom | Likely Cause | Solution |